 The bearings of the blower help the blower run efficiently.
 If they are blocked because of dust or debris, clicking sounds are common.
 In this case, you might have to call a furnace repair technician.
 Make sure to get all the help you need.

 If your furnace is not clicking at regular intervals, you could blame your gas valve for it.
 If the gas valve is faulty, it will tend to supply fuel to the burner and the pilot light even when it doesn’t need to be.
 This will instigate the pilot light to burn to cause a clicking sound.
 It can turn out to be dangerous as gas can easily leak out of a broken valve.

 The job of a flame sensor is to check if there is a burner flame or not.
 The sensor shuts off the system if there is no flame.
 However, if the sensor is not working correctly, you will hear a clicking sound.
 You can take care of it easily by turning off the furnace and cleaning the sensor rod.

 It is because of the ignitor that the pilot light inside the furnace keeps burning.
 If the ignitor is not working correctly, the burner won’t light up, and the furnace will make a weird sound instead.

 Your draft inducer fan is loose:

 We hope to have cleared your doubts and queries by now.
 Moving on, if you are looking for furnace service in Apple Valley or Hesperia, make sure to come to Taylor Made Air.
-We make it our responsibility to give you the best furnace service that you deserve.
+We make it our responsibility to give you the best heating and air conditioning Apple Valley CA that you deserve.
 So, give us a call on 760-241-0441 at the earliest.